coinosis/cow/README.md

 ```

-Point your browser to `http://localhost:9000`, point Metamask to `localhost:8545` and start developing with hot module replacement.
+* Point your browser to `http://localhost:9000`, point Metamask to `localhost:8545` and start developing with hot module replacement.

+* Optionally, install [AutoFill](http://www.tohodo.com/autofill/help.html) to help you fill out credit card forms.

 ### Submit your changes